 CNL will expand its already extensive environmental monitoring of CRL, the sampling of air, water and groundwater, to include the NSDF.
 The Environmental Assessment for the NSDF project does not predict any significant impacts to humans or the environment, with the implementation of mitigation measures.
-The ongoing monitoring for NSDF will confirm these predictions and the effective use of the mitigation measures.
+Ongoing monitoring of the NSDF and surrounding environment will confirm these predictions and the effective use of the mitigation measures.

-CNL continues extensive engagement with the public, federal and provincial governments, and Indigenous communities, to hear comments and concerns about the proposal, with a view to making changes when possible to address the issues raised.
+CNL continues extensive engagement with Indigenous communities, the public, and federal and provincial governments, to hear comments and concerns about the proposal, with a view to making changes when possible to address the issues raised.